Americans Abroad Weekend Rewind: Jonathan Gonzalez, John Brooks and more

 PORTUGUESE LIGA

-Keaton Parks did not dress for Benfica’s 0-0 draw with FC Porto on Friday.
+Keaton Parks dressed but did not play in Benfica’s 3-1 win over Estoril on Saturday.

 MEXICO